pippinbarr/cart253/topics/instructions/commenting.md

 Good.

-**Rule:** *Any time a comment would clarify how one or more lines of code work or what they are for, write the comment.*
+**Rule:** *Any time a comment would clarify how one or more lines of code work or what they are for, write the comme

+## Finishing up

+1. Commit and push the changes you have made in this session with an appropriate commit message

 ## Summary